Baião, Portugal

 Baião ([bajˈɐ̃w̃]) is a municipality in Porto District in Portugal.
 The population in 2011 was 20,522, in an area of 174.53 km².

 Baião received a charter from Manuel I on 1 September 1513.

 The present Mayor is Paulo Pereira, elected from the Socialist Party.
 The municipal holiday is August 24.

+Baião is certified by the EarthCheck Sustainable Destinations program.

+Culture

+In addition to the megalithic ensemble composed of the Aboboreira and Castelo de Matos ranges, which houses the Archaeological Field of the Aboboreira Mountain (CASA) with over five thousand years of uninterrupted settlement, it harbors some unique fauna species throughout the Iberian Peninsula and still preserves between 30 and 40 percent of some animal and plant species existing throughout Portuguese territory.
+In this context, the Santo André de Ancede Convent (1113 AD) also deserves mention, predating the foundation of the Portuguese nation, whose social and economic influence during the medieval period was felt over an area extending from Porto to Régua.